-The Wooten Center's MyCollegeTrek Program provides a variety of college and career-prep activities for teens ages 13+.
-All activities are free thanks to our donors.
+Our MyCollegeTrek Program provides college and career prep activities for teens ages 13+.
+All activities are at no cost thanks to our donors.
+See the descriptions below.

 High school boys and girls in grades 9-12 can attend monthly workshops at the Wooten Center with AKA sorors helping students prepare for and enroll in college.
 The workshops are held at the center on the first Fridays, 5-6:30pm.
 All students must complete an AKA application.
 Bring your completed form to the first meeting or receive the application when you come.
 Must be signed by parent or guardian.

 College Applications Workshop for High School Seniors Flyer

 Help is available for high school seniors to complete your admissions, financial aid, scholarship and other applications, pus searching for colleges and majors.
 Mentors provided by the Southern California Council on Black American Affairs (www.sccbaa.org).
 Parents are welcome to attend.
 Other students also welcome but the focus will largely be on helping seniors complete their college applications.

 Teen Talk with iMentor Flyer

 Held at the center on the 2nd-5th Wednesdays at 6-7:30pm with Rick McGregor, executive director of iMentor.
 Teens discuss an array of topics from gang prevention to cyberbullying and human trafficking.